Esther Eillam: Feminist Activism

-Eillam is one of the "founding mothers" of feminism in Israel.
+Eillam was one of the "founding mothers" of feminism in Israel.
 In 1972, she founded the first feminist group in Tel Aviv, The Women's Liberation Group, which after three years became the nonprofit organization, "The Feminist Movement in Israel".
 She served as the chairperson of the organization until 1992.
 Her activities in the organization included creating and leading consciousness raising groups, leading educational initiatives, and PR.
 In addition, Eillam wrote and edited the group's newsletter, and represented the group as spokeswoman in the media and vis-a-vis other organizations and communities.
 She divided her time between educational work - which included lectures and training of high school and college students - and working to expand the feminist discourse and placing it on the public agenda.
 Among the political projects that Eillam led were campaigns to amend the abortion laws and the adoption of the Basic Law on Equal Rights for Women.

 In 1975, Eillam was appointed by Prime Minister Yitzhak Rabin to the Namir Commission on the Status of Women in Israel.
 She participated in the "Women in Politics" and "Women in Education" teams.
 The final report released by the commission was presented to Prime Minister Menachem Begin in 1977, and included Eillam's research on gender stereotypes in elementary school textbooks, which she edited together with Michal Beller.

 In 1977, Eillam was one of the founders of the Center for Assistance to Victims of Sexual Assault.
 She was the center's coordinator for the critical first four years of the center's existence, and continued serving as a volunteer at the center throughout the 1980s, working the hotline, training other volunteers, lecturing on sexual violence, as a spokeswoman, and assistance/accompanying for victims.
 Eillam was involved with documenting the history of the center, which remains the only one of its kind in Israel, and one of only a few in the world.
 Later, Eillam was also one of the founders of the hotline for male victims of sexual violence.